dvesti/dve/content/posts/theme-documentation-content/index.ru.md

 You may customize the summary length by setting `summaryLength` in the [site configuration](../theme-documentation-basics#site-configuration).

-If you are creating content in a [CJK]^(Chinese/Japanese/Korean) language and want to use Hugo’s automatic summary splitting, set `hasCJKLanguage` to `true` in your [site configuration](../theme-documentation-basics#site-configuration).
+If you are creating content in a \[CJK\]^(Chinese/Japanese/Korean) language and want to use Hugo's automatic summary splitting, set `hasCJKLanguage` to `true` in your [site configuration](../theme-documentation-basics#site-configuration).

 ### Manual Summary Splitting

 Alternatively, you may add the `<!--more-->` summary divider where you want to split the article.

-Content that comes before the summary divider will be used as that content’s summary.
+Content that comes before the summary divider will be used as that content's summary.

 {{< admonition >}}
 Be careful to enter `<!--more-->` exactly; i.e., all lowercase and with no whitespace.